KablamoOSS/cypress-boilerplate-app/README.md

 Prerequisites include an Auth0 account and a Tenant configured for use with a SPA.
 Environment variables from Auth0 are to be placed in the [.env](./.env).

-Start the application with `yarn dev:auth0` and run Cypress with `yarn cypress:open`.
+Start the application with `yarn dev:auth0` and run Cypress with `yarn cy:open`.

 The only passing spec on this branch will be the [auth0 spec](./cypress/tests/ui-auth-providers/auth0.spec.ts); all others will fail.